 Trying to decide what to do in Venice?
 Of all of the fantastic places we saw in our three weeks in Italy Venice is the one that captured my heart and that we have returned to three times since that first visit.
 Each time we love it more.

-Venice was a last-minute addition to our Italian itinerary.
+Venice was a last-minute addition to our first Italian itinerary.
 Everyone I asked said not to bother, it’s too crowded, too expensive, too smelly.
-I guess it can be those things if you visit in the middle of the high season but our trip took place in late March.
+I guess it can be those things if you visit in the middle of the high season, but our trip took place in late March.
 It was a little cold, a little rain one day but it was not crowded, and it did not smell!

 Below are the ten things we enjoyed most on our first visit to Venice.
 The biggest tip I can give you is NOT to visit in the summer.
 We have been in both early and late March and late October and it was never too busy.

 The feeling of being on the Grand Canal changes as the day progresses.

 On this trip we had four full days in Venice, so we purchased a 3-day Vaporetto pass on our arrival at the train station.
 It was worthwhile for us as our hotel was just a few minutes from a stop on the Grand Canal and we planned to explore as many of the routes as possible.